mansar07/GIS-Map-System/README.md

 # GIS-Map-System

+- University Map system I made in a collaborative project that guides through the inner buildings and helps navigate across campus looking for rooms and other points of interests

 Description:
     CUAMPES-ACGISANT will assist users in navigating campus indoors and outdoors by providing the features of a conventional PDF map.
     The project will add additional features that make navigation simpler, such as search.
 Additionally, it will integrate